MatthewClark2/LispTranspiler/README.md

 Recursively iterate through each statement, pulling out definitions and values.
 Perform all necessary definitions first, then assign values at the end.

+There is a bug that prevents redefinition of variables.
+Therefore, there needs to be a set of known user variables so that their values can be reused.